Vauxhall 14-6

-The Vauxhall 14-6 is an automobile produced by Vauxhall in the United Kingdom from 1939 until 1948.
+The Vauxhall 14-6 is an automobile produced by Vauxhall in England from 1939 until 1948.

-Announced in early October for the 1938 Earls Court Motor Show the 14-6 was offered as a six-light, four door saloon and was powered by a four bearing, OHV, 1,781cc Straight-six engine.
+Announced in October 1938 for the 1938 British International Motor Show at Earls Court, the 14-6 was offered as a six-light, four door saloon and was powered by a four bearing, OHV, 1,781 cc straight-six engine.
 It had a top speed of 70 mph and could accelerate from 0-50 mph in 18.2 seconds.

 Engine, transmission and suspension

 The previous engine was retained but with compression ratio raised from 6.25 to 6.75:1 and revised timing increasing the output to 48 bhp at 3000rpm.
 Other features included independent front suspension using torsion bars in place of the previous Dubonnet system with semi-elliptic leaf springs at the rear, Lockheed hydraulic brakes and a three-speed all-synchromesh gearbox in place of the four-speed "silent third" gearbox.

 Unitary chassis-body

 The car now had a unitary hull which had a 4 in longer wheelbase and 1 in wider track than its predecessor which made it larger than the 12-4 model announced at the same time.
 Previously the 12 and 14 hp models had shared the same body.
 Interior features included individual leather front seats and a rear seat with fold-down arm rest, a rear window blind and a sliding sunroof.

-Post-war models can be distinguished by bonnet-louvre and grille changes.

-45,499 examples were produced, including 30,511 in the post-war period.
+Post World War II models can be distinguished by bonnet-louvre and grille changes.
+A total of 45,499 were produced, including 30,511 in the post war period.